 The "laser age" was the game industry's last chance.
 Even the excitement of such new technology and a ground-breaking game like Dragon's Lair couldn't save it.
 Other Lair projects such as Dragon's Lair II: Time Warp (later finished and released by Leland in '91) and the feature film "The Legend" were halted.
 Investors were no longer interested in taking chances on an industry about to go belly-up...the laser age was finished.

-The remainder of this article includes time-sensitive information written in 1998.
+NOTE: The remainder of this article includes time-sensitive information written in 1998.
 The following valuations and availabilities are not current.

 Although many Dragon's Lair units were converted or destroyed, they're still available.
 Prices range anywhere from $400 to $1800 depending on condition, location and whether it's from a collector or retail gameroom dealer.
 The later LD-V1000 Pioneer player is recommended, as is keeping the game physically stable.